|Pork chops smothered in a cream gravy with sauteed peppers and onion and slow simmered on the stovetop.|

 Frying we'll have to address at another time.
 Today it's all about smothering some chops in a delicious cream gravy.
 These are certainly an indulgent and incredibly delicious way to serve pork chops, and truly southern to the core.
 Some like to dredge their chops in flour before browning them, but I prefer the simple sear of the naked meat.

 First things first, we're gonna sear some nice chops in a large skillet over medium heat.
-Sprinkle both sides with salt and pepper; remove to a baking dish and add the onion and green pepper to the skillet.
-Saute until lightly caramelized.
-Transfer to the top of the chops; sprinkle with Cajun seasoning.
+Sprinkle both sides with salt, pepper and Cajun seasoning.
+Remove and set aside.

 Serve the chops right on top of a bed of rice and add a nice green veggie or side salad.
-I served mine here with rice and steamed broccoli, with just a tad of pure butter and salt.
-Enjoy!
+I served mine here with rice and steamed broccoli, with only a bit of pure butter and some salt.

 Recipe: Smothered Pork Chops with Cream Gravy©From the Kitchen of Deep South Dish